Shinobi

 Wasabi—the innocent-looking green paste that accompanies sushi and sashimi, a too-big bite of which can make your eyes water and sinuses explode!
 Real wasabi (Wasabia japonica, or Japanese horseradish) is native to Japan, where it has been cultivated for at least a thousand years.
 Mentions of the plant have been found in botanical books and dictionaries in Japan that trace back to 794 CE.
 Wasabi Wasabi is green and has a refreshing aroma and spiciness.
 Grated rhizomes are mainly used as condiments for sushi, sashimi, and buckwheat noodles.
 Wasabi is an indispensable part of Japanese food culture.
 Wasabi, which is ...

-I’ve long dreaded summer, it’s my least favorite season, at least in Japan.
-Back in Europe, I didn’t mind the summers because they were dry heat.
-It’s early July, the rainy season is more or less over now in Japan for this year, and temperatures are already mirroring those of last year on some days.
-It seems that during the summertime in Japan no matter where I go, it’s almost like the heat keeps constantly bugging me.
-To Survive The Summer In Japan Here are some tips for surviving the Japanese summer heat –many of these tips will help you ...
+I’ve long dreaded summer; it’s my least favorite season, at least in Japan.
+Back in Europe, I didn’t mind the summers because they were dry.
+It’s early July; the rainy season is more or less over now in Japan for this year, and temperatures are already mirroring those of last year on some days.
+It seems that during the summertime in Japan, no matter where I go, the heat keeps constantly bugging me.
+To Survive The Summer In Japan Here are some tips for surviving the Japanese summer heat –many of these tips will help you beat the heat and ...

 Japanese Driver’s License Test Tips and Tricks【For foreigners】